 Solar Electric Narrowboat

 Introducing the Mothership Solar Electric Narrowboat.
 She is the first of her kind, a purpose built solar powered boat with an electric motor and back-up generator.
 Her steel hull offers the strength and toughness needed for life on canals.
-But the superstructure is a lightweight super-strong composite the has been moulded to house recessed solar panels.
-It is an elegant and practical solution that offers many benefits.

 The sound of the countryside